 What specific webcams have you tested?

 The following webcams should not be used due to various incompatibility issues:

 Can I use the integrated webcam that came with my PC/Mac laptop or desktop?

 Can I use the webcam drivers that came with my computer?

 If you use an external webcam, please install the proper software drivers that came with your webcam.
-Using generic webcam drivers found on most computers could result in reduced video and audio quality, as the generic drivers have not been optimized for each webcam's hardware and firmware.
-You may also experience problems with Adobe Flash Player, such as the plug-in freezing or crashing, if you try to use a webcam without first installing proper drivers (see this article about Logitech Webcam Pro 9000 for an example).
+Using generic webcam drivers found on most computers could result in reduced video and audio quality.

 If you use an integrated webcam, or if your external webcam came pre-installed with your computer, then the webcam drivers already on your computer are probably suitable for your webcam.

 How do I prevent my webcam from being stolen?

 While this won't completely foil someone, a simple trick to deter theft is to use a flat metal washer with a 1/2"-diameter hole along with a standard computer security cable and follow the procedure found in this article: http://dltj.org/article/flat-washer-protects-cables/

 There are no attachments for this article.